reema-susanroy/reema-susanroy-capstone-project/README.md

 ### User Profile

--Users looking for home related services.
+- Users looking for home related services.
--Verified users who are willing to provide their service.
+- Verified users who are willing to provide their service.

 ### Features